What and Where to Shop

-Editor Points: The Galleria Agostiniane is located in the heart of the city centre in a medieval building that was once a monastery.
+The Galleria Agostiniane is located in the heart of the city center in a medieval building that was once a monastery.
 The Galleria features alabaster carvings, and there is also a video providing visitors with information regarding how the stone is quarried and shaped.

 Address: Piazza XX Settembre, 3

 2. Cooperativa Artieri Alabastro

 The 'Cooperativa Artieri Alabastro', located on the main square of Volterra is the best place to shop for alabaster.
 Founded in 1895, the cooperative consists of 23 alabaster artisans and two bronze artisans.
 All of the products sold here – from boxes to ashtrays – have been made using traditional techniques.

 Address: Piazza dei Priori

 3. Camillo Rossi